Christ-Mind-Teachings/cmi-col/_acq/about.md

 </p>

 <p>
-  At the age of six, Sebastián was involved in a near-fatal acci- dent during which he heard a voice, which later identified itself as Jesus.
+  At the age of six, Sebastián was involved in a near-fatal accident during which he heard a voice, which later identified itself as Jesus.
 Ever since he has continued to hear that voice.
 Sebastián says: “Since I can remember, I have felt the call of Jesus and Mary to live abandoned to their will.
 I am devoted